 How does conveyancing in Chafford Hundred differ for new build properties?

-Most buyers of new build residence in Chafford Hundred approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is completed.
-This is because new home sellers in Chafford Hundred typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Chafford Hundred come to us having been asked by the builder to exchange contracts and commit to the purchase even before the house is ready to move into.
+This is because house builders in Chafford Hundred tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Chafford Hundred or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Chafford Hundred or who has acted in the same development.

 I am a couple of weeks into a leasehold purchase having been referred to conveyancers by the selling agent to do our conveyancing in Chafford Hundred.
 I am am extremely frustrated with the level of service.
 Can you you assist me in finding new solicitors?

 A lawyer would have to be very bad to suggest changing them.
 Has your mortgage offer been sent?
 If so you will need to inform them of the replacement conveyancer and get the offer are re-sent.
 Your solicitor ideally needs to be on the mortgage company panel to avoid added expenses and complications.
 That should be your starting point.
 The search tool should help you find a bank approved solicitor for your home move in Chafford Hundred